Cerebral infarction

 Cerebral infarction, also known as an ischemic stroke, is the pathologic process that results in an area of necrotic tissue in the brain (cerebral infarct).
-In mid- to high-income countries, a stroke is the main reason for disability among people and the 2nd cause of death.
-It is caused by disrupted blood supply (ischemia) and restricted oxygen supply (hypoxia).
+Strokes are the leading cause of physical disability among adults, and the second leading cause of death worldwide.
+They are caused by disrupted blood supply (ischemia) and restricted oxygen supply (hypoxia).
 This is most commonly due to a thrombotic occlusion, or an embolic occlusion of major vessels which leads to a cerebral infarct.
 In response to ischemia, the brain degenerates by the process of liquefactive necrosis.

 Classification

 There are various classification systems for cerebral infarcts, some of which are described below.